sopier/djangobook-Updated-to-1.8/third-edition/chapter_13.rst

    Figure 13-3: Separating out the media server.

-Ideally, this media server should run a stripped-down Web server optimized for static media delivery. lighttpd and tux (http://www.djangoproject.com/r/tux/) are both excellent choices here, but a heavily stripped down Apache could work, too.
+Ideally, this media server should run a stripped-down Web server optimized for static media delivery.
+Nginx_ is the preferred option here, although lighttpd is another option, or a heavily stripped down Apache could work too.

 For sites heavy in static content (photos, videos, etc.), moving to a separate media server is doubly important and should likely be the *first*